Glaciers

 As they flow, glaciers plow up or push aside rocks and debris, which are then left behind when the glacier recedes.
 Then, as large glaciers retreat, the underlying ground surface is typically abraded of most materials, leaving only scars and debris on the underlying bedrock surface.

 Over the past 60 to 100 years, glaciers worldwide have tended to retreat.
 Tidewater glaciers, which flow through valleys out to sea, are susceptible to retreat at the point where the ice meets relatively warm ocean water.
-Alpine glaciers, because of their relatively small size and lack of stability, seem particularly susceptible to retreat.
+Alpine glaciers, because of their relatively small size and sensitivity to changes in temperature and precipitation, seem particularly susceptible to retreat.

-The World Glacier Monitoring Service (WGMS) has maintained the longest records of glacier mass balance—whether a glacier loses or gains mass over the course of a year.
+The World Glacier Monitoring Service (WGMS) has maintained long records of glacier mass balance—whether a glacier loses or gains mass over the course of a year.
 The WGMS tracks changes in 140 alpine glaciers, and 37 of them qualify as climate reference glaciers, with records spanning more than 30 years.
-The American Meteorological Society reported in State of the Climate in 2021 that alpine glaciers around the world continued to lose mass for the 34th consecutive year, with the last 13 consecutive years showing a mean global mass balance below 500 millimeters (19.7 inches) water equivalent.
+The American Meteorological Society reported in State of the Climate in 2021 that alpine glaciers around the world continued to lose mass for the 34th consecutive year, with global glaciers over the last 13 consecutive years losing an average of 500 millimeters (19.7 inches) in water equivalent thickness.
 Overall, glacial melt mass loss is increasing.
 The average mass loss per decade was 214 millimeters (8.4 inches) in the 1980s, 499 millimeters (19.7 inches) in the 1990s, 527 millimeters in the 2000s (20.7 inches), and 896 millimeters (35.3 inches) in the 2010s.

 In 2018, WGMS also recorded that from 1980 to 2018, the cumulative mass-balance change was a loss of 21.7 meters (71.2 feet), describing that change as “the equivalent of cutting a 24-meter-thick slice off the top of the average glacier.”